preciofishbone/OmniaDocsG2/setup/setup-omnia-teams/index.rst

 Here's how to setup Omnia in Microsoft Teams.

 **Note!** App Studio, used in this instruction is being deprecated.
 You should now use Developer Portal instead.
+There are some smaller differences but you should still be able to use this instruction as a guideline.

 1. Add the App Studio app to Microsoft Teams.